 of the ARC application.

-• Passing scores on all sections of the
+Official scores on all sections of the

 Core Academic Skills Test (Core)

-in reading, writing and mathematics or a waiver from the Connecticut State Department of Education
+in reading, writing and mathematics or

-based on SAT, ACT, PAA or GRE scores.
+evidence of obtaining minimum scores required for a waiver based on SAT, ACT, PAA or GRE scores.

 II subject area exams or the